Many people have done something innovative - introduced an approach, trialled a technology, or made another creative change that made a difference.

 Prototyping of our flagship product HumanEdj as a desktop application began in 2005, and was beta tested by over 300 organizations in order to perfect its unique architecture.
 The current Web application emerged from R&D in 2010.

-In 2012, Gartner recognized Role Modellers as a BPM Cool Vendor.
-HumanEdj is now in large-scale use.
+In 2012, Gartner recognized Role Modellers as a Cool Vendor.
+HumanEdj is now in large-scale use by the UK National Health Service.

 1. WARBOYS, B., 1989, "The IPSE 2.5 Project: Process Modelling as a Basis for a Support Environment", Proceedings of the First International Conference on System Development Environments and Factories SDEF1, May 1989, Berlin, Pitman 1990